BlackyB/WebChat_Client/README.md

-## Web chat using browser and websocket server
+## Web Browser Chat and WebSocket server

 ### How to use ?

 ### Client App
-- First download the Web Chat Client folder on your computer/server
+- First download the Web Chat Client folder on your computer/server => https://github.com/BlackyB/WebChat_Client
 - Open your terminal and go in the root client folder
 - Run 'npm install' so it will install all required dependencies (package.json included)
 - Finaly you can run it with 'npm start' (shortcut for react-scripts start) or build it with 'npm run build' (shotcut for react-scripts build)